View e-mail address | Add Contact Info to Outlook

-Visiting Assistant Professor of Saxophone Nathan Bogert joins the Ball State faculty this fall as Instructor of Music (Saxophone).
+Nathan Bogert is Assistant Professor of Music Performance (Saxophone).
 For the past several years, he has performed throughout the United States, Canada, Belgium, Mexico, Japan, and Brazil both as a soloist and with various ensembles.
 Described as “unbelievably stunning” by Sequenza 21 of the Contemporary Classical Music Community, Nathan’s musical endeavors have offered him the opportunity to perform in venues ranging from the Chautauqua Institute in New York to the Oscar Peterson Concert Hall at the Université Concordia-Loyola in Montreal, Quebec and the historic Andy’s Jazz Club in Chicago, IL.

 Bogert began his applied saxophone studies with Mr. Ron Jones of Louisville, Kentucky with whom he studied both classical and jazz saxophone.
 After graduating from the Youth Performing Arts School in Louisville, Kentucky, he continued saxophone studies with Dr. George Wolfe at Ball State University in Muncie, Indiana.
 Dr. Wolfe, describes him as “a deeply expressive performer.”
 Bogert recently completed the Doctor of Musical Arts degree in Saxophone at the University of Iowa.
 In 2010, he completed a Master's in Jazz Studies at the same institution.
 At the University of Iowa, he studied saxophone with Dr. Kenneth Tse.